 Less than half of all incidents are reported to the police, but they still receive one domestic violence call every minute in the UK.

-If you need to report a crime, follow this link to take a look at advice put forward by the police.
+If you wish to report a crime, please follow this link for advice put forward by the police.

-Also, for information on help and support that is provided by the government click here.
+For information on help and support that is provided by the government, please click here.